ajw287/diffgerber/README.md

 # diffgerber
 Graphical tool to help users compare gerber files, the output from PCB CAD software

-I have put in 3 backends, and been disappointed with them all.
+I have put in 3 backends, but I'm plannig to switch to just using pygerber 2.0.0.
-Currently the tool is a bit limited.  pygerber 2.0 promises to make this tool much better!

 # Setup